 - At a rally during the campaign trump said that African Americans have been voting for Democrats for over a hundred years.
 Yeah, try again.
 African Americans, particularly in the South, were denied the right to vote since Reconstruction ended and that lasted until the Voting Rights Act of 1965 (and continues to today as the right to vote is constantly being attacked by - you guessed it - Republicans).
 Further, it wasn't until President Roosevelt that any significant portion of African Americans were voting for Democrats and their first taste of political power was their role in helping to decide the 1960 presidential race for John F. Kennedy.

-- trump always likes to claim that a lot of people share his beliefs or his prejudices, or, in this case, his idiocy, but he once claimed that a lot of people do not know that Abraham Lincoln was a Republican.
+- trump always likes to claim that a lot of people share his beliefs or his prejudices, but he once claimed that a lot of people do not know that Abraham Lincoln was a Republican.
 Uh-huh.
 Dude, YOU are the one who does not know that.
-Stop blaming everyone else for your complete dearth of knowledge.
+Stop blaming everyone else for your complete dearth of historical knowledge.

-- During the campaign, trump rhetorically asked an editorial board, "why couldn't the Civil War have been worked out?"
+- One last doozy; during the campaign, trump rhetorically asked an editorial board, "why couldn't the Civil War have been worked out?"
 Well, I am sure you would have preferred the nation work out a compromise that would have prevented a Civil War, but which would have also maintained the system of slavery.
 There were, in fact, people prior to the Civil War, who were working to prevent a war while maintaining slavery.
 One name for them was racist slaveowners.
-Good one Donnie.

 But ineptitude among our leaders is not confined to just donald trump (he is just the most prominent).
-Just this week the spokesperson for the State Department, Heather Nauert (a former Fox News host of course), was talking about the long history of strong relationship we have had with Germany, and as an example, she mentioned that this week we celebrate the anniversary of the D-Day invasion.
+Just this week the spokesperson for the State Department, Heather Nauert (a former Fox News host), was talking about the long history of a strong relationship we have had with Germany.
+As an example, she mentioned that this week we celebrate the anniversary of the D-Day invasion.
 I guess someone forgot to tell her that D-Day was when the US and our allies invaded Germany.
 We were at war with Germany.
 We probably did not have a strong relationship with Germany when we were at war with them.

 Why is this important?
 I always find it intriguing that one of the most often-cited commands God gives us in Scripture is to remember; remember where we come from, remember God's calling on us, remember our history.
 Remembering our history shapes who we are and where we are going.
 History has always been for me a reminder of God's active engagement in the world, always working to protect the vulnerable, hold accountable those who oppress, and to bring justice to the world.
 That is why I love reading history more than theological books; more than any kind of book.